jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 I found this CTF in <a href="https://en.wikipedia.org/wiki/Pepero_Day">Nov 11th</a>, 2023.
 My original plan for that day (and weekend) was to play <a href="https://ctftime.org/event/2073">0CTF/TCTF</a> with b01lers, but the organizers of that CTF postponed it to some other time because they wanted to have their CTF serve as a DEFCON qualifier (I do not know the details unfortunately, so don't quote me on this because I could be wrong).
 </p>

-<p>So, I instead found a CTF that I can play it myself, because, why not :) </p>
+<p>So, I instead found a CTF that I can play myself, because, why not :) </p>

-<p>This CTF technically ended in Sep 21, 2023 (because they got a team that solved every challenge that day) but they decided to leave it open until Jan 21, 2024.
+<p>This CTF technically ended on Sep 21, 2023 (because they got a team that solved every challenge that day), but they decided to leave it open until Jan 21, 2024.
 I did a quick Google search and discovered that no writeup was posted online (at least on the day I looked up) except one OSINT problem (<a href="https://medium.com/@tahabashir733/a-great-interior-desert-writeup-poctf-73a324ee8c4d">A Great Interior Desert</a>).</p>

-<p>They have nine category each with three challenges.
+<p>They have nine categories, each with three challenges.
 They had me when I saw separate categories for steganography and password cracking.
 They also had a pretty good range of problems: some challenges were solvable within a few hours (or even minutes), but some took me almost a month.</p>

 <p>The <a href="https://pointeroverflowctf.com/">competition website</a> is still online, but all the challenges are removed.
 Here is the CTFTime event page: <a href="https://ctftime.org/event/2026/">https://ctftime.org/event/2026/</a>.</p>